A correlated pseudo-marginal approach to doubly intractable problems: Methodology

-The conclusion is that the optimal tuning depends on $\gamma$ in \eqref{eq: gamma_expression}, which is the intrinsic variability of the population $\nu \widehat{Z}(\Btheta)$.
-For conservative tuning, in our applications we set $\gamma$ to a large value $\gamma_{\mathrm{max}}$ by using a grid search over possible $\Btheta$.
-The tuning process starts with fixed values of $\lambda$ and $m$ to find the optimal value for $M$ that minimises \eqref{eq: CT}.
+We conclude that the tuning depends on $\gamma$ in \eqref{eq: gamma_expression}.
+For conservative tuning, we set $\gamma$ to a large value $\gamma_{\mathrm{max}}$ by using a grid search over possible $\Btheta$, meaning the process is calibrated to guard against worst‑case scenarios.
+Note that grid search scales poorly beyond two dimensions; in such cases, Bayesian optimisation \citep{Shahriari2016bayesopt} offers a practical alternative for the parameter spaces typical of doubly intractable problems.
+The tuning process starts with fixed values of $\lambda$ and $m$ to find the optimal value for $M$ by minimising \eqref{eq: CT}.
 In Figure \ref{fig:optimal_M}, we fix the values of $\lambda$ and $m$, with $\lambda = 50, 100$ (the corresponding $\rho$ are 0.98 and 0.99 respectively), and $m = 1$.
 A standard optimiser is used to find the optimal value $M_{\mathrm{opt}}$ for each of the $\gamma$.
-The scattered dots in the left panel of Figure \ref{fig:optimal_M} plot various values of $\sqrt{\gamma}$ and the corresponding $M_{\mathrm{opt}}$.
-The figure shows that $M_{\mathrm{opt}}$ increases as a function of $\sqrt{\gamma}$ and similarly for the logarithm of CT as the right panel shows.
+The dots in the left panel of Figure \ref{fig:optimal_M} plot $M_{\mathrm{opt}}$ for various values of $\sqrt{\gamma}$\footnote{Taking the square root puts the quantity on the standard deviation scale.}.
+The figure shows that $M_{\mathrm{opt}}$ increases as a function of $\sqrt{\gamma}$.
+The right panel shows how the minimised log CT increases as a function of $\sqrt{\gamma}$.
 To estimate the relationship between $M_{\mathrm{opt}}$ and $\sqrt{\gamma}$, a quadratic polynomial is fitted to the points in the left panel.